 Robert Webb, and his dauntless sidekick Doobie the dachshund, return for David Kerr’s latest spot for Post Office Money.
 The duo stop at nothing – launching through family sofas and emerging from cafe tables to inform the public of the financial services on offer at the Post Office.

+The ad, “Unexpected Places”, was created by FCB Inferno (CD Colin Mitchell, Copywriter Ali Dickinson and Art Director Jack Walker).
+Florian Hoffmeister was DP and production design was by Jonathan Lee.
 The Playroom’s Adam Spivey edited, post was done at Unit and colourist was Aubrey Woodiwiss at Electric Theatre.
 The campaign was produced by Victoria Lynn at Hotspur & Argyle and Mandy Boyter took charge for FCB Inferno.